 Apply to Collegiate

-Candidates interested in faculty, staff or administrative positions with Louisville Collegiate School should send a cover letter, resume, application, background check, transcripts and references to email@example.com or the contact on the job posting.
+Candidates interested in faculty, staff, or administrative positions with Louisville Collegiate School should send a letter of interest, resume, and application to employment@

 We are currently seeking qualified substitute teachers for grades Kindergarten through 12.
 Candidates must have a Bachelor’s degree and teaching experience.
-Qualified individuals should submit the employment application, resume and letter of interest stating which division(s), Lower (K-5), Middle (6-8) and/or Upper (9-12), there is interest in substitute teaching to Joni LeDoux at firstname.lastname@example.org.
+Qualified individuals should submit the employment application, resume and letter of interest stating which division(s), Lower (K-4), Middle (5-8) and/or Upper (9-12), there is interest in substitute teaching to Barbara Pino at firstname.lastname@example.org.

 Louisville Area Information